CAN Capital Review

 - Fast time to funding: CAN Capital can usually provide the funds within 48 hours after application, if you can gather the documents quickly enough.

-That said, you might find that you’re eligible for other, less expensive, providers, or that short term funding is not the right kind of funding for you.
-Check out our list of other services similar to merchant cash advances; you might just be eligible for a different kind of loan.
+Take a look at out our list of other services similar to merchant cash advances; you might just be eligible for a different kind of loan.